rsokl/Learning_Python/docs/_sources/Module6_Testing/Pytest.md.txt

 This material serves as the foundation for this section.

 ### Organizing our Source Code
-Let's create the a Python package, which we will call `plymi_mod6`, with the following directory structure:
+Let's create a Python package, which we will call `plymi_mod6`, with the following directory structure:

 ```
 project_dir/     # the "parent directory" houses our source code, tests, and all other relevant files